Holy Week

 Let this Holy Week be your invitation to set your countenance on Jerusalem and, like Jesus, to journey to the Passover feast.
 Let us experience the remembrance of God’s saving deeds and encounter firsthand the power of the crucified and risen Christ to save and heal us.

-Palm Sunday - “Hosanna in the highest!”
+“Hosanna in the highest!”

 Palm Sunday is the day we commemorate the arrival of Jesus in Jerusalem, when he was greeted by a crowd, waving palm branches and shouting “Blessed is he who comes in the name of the Lord!”
 With our own palms, we remember and join the crowds who sang “hosanna” to Jesus as an earthly king, perceiving his glory in limited and worldly terms, based on our own human experiences and expectations.

-Maundy Thursday - “This is my body, given for you.”
+“This is my body, given for you.”

 On Maundy Thursday we remember the final night of Jesus’ life when he washed his disciples’ feet, instituted the Last Supper, and told them, “A new commandment I give to you that you love one another.”
-On this night, we will gather to reflect on the significance of this night and end it by celebrating the Lord’s Supper.
+On this night, we will gather to reflect on the significance of this night and celebrating the Lord’s Supper.

-Thursday, April 17th at 6:30pm
+When: Thursday, April 2nd at 6:30pm

-Good Friday - “It is finished.”
+“It is finished.”

 Good Friday we reflect upon the seven last words of Jesus from the cross and remember the love of God that was demonstrated for us by Christ’s sacrifice.

-Friday, April 18th at 6:30pm
+When: Friday, April 3rd at 6:30pm

-Easter Sunday - “He is not here; he is risen!”
+“He is not here; he is risen!”

 Have pancake/waffle breakfast on Palm Sunday.